 The Texas lemon law even states that a spot delivery is not legal unless the consumer has filled out a conditional sales contract (also called a bailment agreement) and it has been made very clear to the consumer that they may have to return and sign another contract with higher payments, higher interest, or larger down payment.

-So you purchased a beautiful new car, signed all the necessary paperwork and drove it right off the lot with a big smile on your face.
-The dealer got you approved on the "spot".
-Or so you thought.
+So you purchased a beautiful new car, signed all the necessary paperwork, and drove it right off the lot with a big smile on your face.
+The dealer got you approved "on the spot" for what's called "Spot Delivery"- or so you thought.

-A few days or weeks later, the dealer calls and asks you to return to "sign a few more papers".
-"Mr. Smith", they say, "we couldn't get the car financed and you need to sign a new loan with another bank" or "you need someone to co-sign", or "give us another $1000 and we can do the deal", or "Mr Smith, we need to increase your monthly payment to get this done".
-The dealer may even have delayed paying off a traded vehicle loan or refused to mail registration papers, all to place additional pressure on the consumer to do as they are instructed or to face dire consequences to their credit.
+A few days or weeks later, the dealer calls and asks you to return to "sign a few more papers."
+They say, "We couldn't get the car financed, and you need to sign a new loan with another bank," or "You need someone to co-sign," or "Give us another $1000 and we can do the deal," or "We need to increase your monthly payment to get this done."

 Sound familiar?
 It gets worse.

-What to know about Spot Delivery: If you signed purchase documents and registration applications and if you obtained insurance for the vehicle, had a new license plate put on the car and/or had your old plate transferred, the car belongs to you.
+If you signed purchase documents and registration applications and if you obtained insurance for the vehicle, had a new license plate put on the car, and/or had your old plate transferred, the car belongs to you.

 If you believe you are a victim of a Spot Delivery scam and wish to discuss it with a consumer attorney, call 1-800-LEMON-LAW (1-800-536-6652) or email us.